Sorbari2016/tictactoe/README.md

 - If the board is full and no player has won, the game is a draw or tie.

 ### Outcome
-a.
-Player X wins: X gets three of their symbols in a row — horizontally, vertically, or diagonally.
+- Player X wins: X gets three of their symbols in a row — horizontally, vertically, or diagonally.
-b.
-Player O wins: O gets three of their symbols in a row — horizontally, vertically, or diagonally.
+- Player O wins: O gets three of their symbols in a row — horizontally, vertically, or diagonally.
-c.
-Tie or Draw: The board is full, and no player has three in a row.
+- Tie or Draw: The board is full, and no player has three in a row.

 ## Steps in Making the Game
 1. The first step is making sure the game is working in the console.